 2.1.
 Materials

 Certified standard solutions (1 g L-1) of Sn, Ag, Al, Ba, Ca, Cd, Cr, Cu, Fe, K, Mg, Ni, P, Pb, Sb, Zn, and Zr were purchased from CPA Chem.
 Superpure HNO3 was purchased from J. T. Baker, and 30% H2O2 was purchased from Merck.
 Canned beverages were obtained from local supermarkets.
-High-purity water (18.2 MΩ·cm, Millpore Co., USA) was used for all measurements.
+High-purity water (18.2 MΩ·cm, Millipore Co., USA) was used for all measurements.

 2.2.
 Instruments and apparatus

-EDXRF measurements were performed on a Xenemetrix X-7600 EDXRF (Rh tube, SDD detector, 60 kV, 400 W, with eight filters and eight targets) and emission intensity obtained using nEXT (version 4.014.3) software.
-Instrument dead time was maintained between 30% to 45%.
-Samples were contained in plastic sample cups (10 mL volume)with a 6 µm polypropylene film support at the bottom of cup.
-Each sample was measured three times, under air.
+EDXRF measurements were performed on a Xenemetrix X-7600 EDXRF (Rh tube, SDD detector, 60 kV, 400 W, with eight filters and eight targets) and emission intensity was obtained using nEXT (version 4.014.3) software.
+Instrument dead time was between 30% and 45%.
+Samples were contained in 10 mL plastic sample cups with a 6 µm polypropylene film support at the bottom of the cup.
+Each sample was measured three times under air.
 Absorption coefficients for different sample compositions were calculated using XCOM software (NIST).

-Microwave digestion was performed using a milestone ETHOS EASY microwave,using preloaded digestion methods.
-ICP-OES measurements were made on a Spectro Arcos ICP-OES (plasma power 1200 W, coolant flow 13 L min-1, auxiliary flow 0.8 L min-1, nebulizer flow 0.8 L min-1), using two tin emission lines (189.991&175.790 nm).Transfer of liquids was performed using suitable micropipettes.
+Microwave digestion prior to ICP-OES was performed using a milestone ETHOS EASY microwave using preloaded digestion methods.
+ICP-OES measurements were made on a Spectro Arcos ICP-OES (plasma power 1200 W, coolant flow 13 L min-1, auxiliary flow 0.8 L min-1, nebulizer flow 0.8 L min-1) using two tin emission lines (189.991 and 175.790 nm).
+Liquid transfers were performed using suitable micropipettes.

 2.3.
 Spiked beverage solution preparation

 A 2.5 mL mixture of a 1 g L-1 standard tin solution and purified water was transferred to a 25 mL volumetric flask.
 The purified water:tin volume ratio was determined by the final tin concentration required in the sample (a spike of 0, 50 or 100 mg L-1).
-The solution volume was then filled up to 25 mL using the beverage sample, shaken thoroughly and kept in a refrigerator until measurement.
+The solution volume was then brought to 25 mL using the beverage sample, shaken thoroughly and refrigerated until measurement.

 2.4.
 Procedure for tin determination using EDXRF

-Standard tin calibration solutions with concentrations of 0, 40, 80, 120, 160, 200 mg L-1 were prepared by dilution of a 1 g L-1 standard with purified water.
+Standard tin calibration solutions with concentrations of 0, 40, 80, 120, 160, and 200 mg L-1 were prepared by dilution of a 1 g L-1 standard with purified water.
 For each standard, 5 mL were transferred to a plastic sample cup with a mylar support film.
 The Sn(Kα) intensity of each sample was measured and a calibration curve was produced by plotting the Sn(Kα) intensities against the tin concentrations.
-Samples were prepared by adding 2 mL of purified water to 3 mL of the beverage sample, in a sample cup.
-The tin concentration of the sample could then be derived from the calibration curve using the sample's Sn(Kα) intensity.
+Samples were prepared by adding 2 mL of purified water to 3 mL of the beverage sample in a sample cup.
+The sample’s tin concentration could then be derived from the calibration curve using its Sn(Kα) intensity.

 2.5.
 Sample digestion and tin determination by ICP-OES

 A sample volume of 2 mL was transferred to a modified PTFE microwave vessel.
-Next, 9 mL of concentrated nitric acid and 1 mL of 30% hydrogen peroxide were slowly added to the vessel sequentially.
-The vessel was capped, and the sample was digested in a microwave (180o C, 15 minutes heat up, 10 minutes heating).
-Once digestion was complete, the sample was transferred to a 50 mL volumetric flask and diluted using purified water.
-Finally, 4 mL of the sample was added to 6 mL of purified water.
-The tin concentration of the sample was then determined by ICP-OES.
-ICP calibration curve solutions (0, 0.5, 1, 1.5, 2, 2.5 mg L-1) were diluted from the 1 g L-1 tin standard.
+Next, 9 mL of concentrated nitric acid followed by 1 mL of 30% hydrogen peroxide was slowly added to the vessel.
+The vessel was capped and the sample was digested in a microwave (180 °C, 15 minutes warm-up, 10 minutes heating).
+Once digestion was complete, the sample was transferred to a 50 mL volumetric flask and diluted with purified water.
+Finally, 4 mL of the diluted sample was added to 6 mL of purified water.
+The tin concentration was then determined by ICP-OES.
+ICP calibration curve solutions (0, 0.5, 1, 1.5, 2, and 2.5 mg L-1) were diluted from the 1 g L-1 tin standard.

 3. Results and discussion